Real-World Evidence and Biomarker AI

 Learning Health Data Loops

-The long-term promise is a learning loop where real-world data informs biomarker discovery, trial design, post-market safety, and label refinement.
+The long-term use case is a learning loop where real-world data informs biomarker discovery, trial design, post-market safety, and label refinement.
 The practical barrier is governance: consent, privacy, data contracts, quality standards, model monitoring, and institutional accountability.

 Causal Treatment Effects from Observational Models Alone